-Findings Supporting Evidence Interviews and dialogue with students verify that the school provides them with curriculum and experiences that prepare them for college, a career, and life.
-Our junior and senior English teachers use job applications and mock interviews to help students prepare for life after HHS.
-Guest speakers are brought in geared towards students' interests, providing them the opportunity to hear from people in the field they want to pursue.
-Projects in math classes prepare students for life after high school by requiring students to create budgets, buy houses, cars, and examine credit scores.
-Lesson plans/materials Transition goals in IEP Workability TPP Life Skills class AVID student projects, school site calendar/visitor log
+Findings Supporting Evidence Interviews and dialogue with students verify that the school provides them with curriculum and experiences that prepare Lesson plans/materials them for college, a career, and life.
+Our junior and senior Transition goals in IEP Linguisti teachers use Job applications and mock interviews to Workability TPP neip students prepare for life after HHS.
+Guest speakers are Life Skills class brought in geared towards students' interests, providing them the opportunity to hear from people in the field they AVID student projects, school for life after high school by requiring students to create budgets, buy houses, cars, and examine credit scores. site calendar/visitor log